Where is it?

-- Seating and, in some places, steps down to the stream
+- Open grass areas with seating and, in some places, steps down to the stream

 About the stream

 Karamū Stream is a critical catchment for Hastings District, as it drains water from horticultural land on the Heretaunga Plains plus the bulk of city stormwater to the Clive River which then flows into Hawke Bay.